Eastern Equine Encephalitis Virus in Maine 2010: Frequently Asked Questions

 Eastern Equine Encephalitis (EEE) is a preventable, but fatal, disease in some livestock species, and in humans.
 The most sensitive species are horses, but other domestic animals, including llamas and alpacas and selected bird species, can be affected by the disease.
 Unfortunately, this disease can also affect humans — if they are bitten by mosquitoes that carry the virus.
 The mosquitoes are infected by feeding on infected birds, in which the virus replicates and which act as natural “reservoirs” for the disease.

-EEE is harbored in birds.
-Mosquitoes bite infected birds, and become carriers.
+Answer: EEE is harbored in birds.
+Mosquitoes bite infected birds and become carriers.
 The mosquitoes may then bite humans or other animals, infecting them.
-Horses are sensitive to the virus, but don’t “concentrate” it as do birds or mosquitoes, so are not considered a risk for transmitting infections into mosquitoes or for directly infecting humans.
+Horses are sensitive to the virus but don’t “concentrate” it as do birds or mosquitoes, so are not considered a risk for transmitting infections into mosquitoes or for directly infecting humans.
 Thus, they are considered to be a “dead end” host for the disease.

 - Using an effective insect repellent on skin and clothing (DEET or other EPA registered repellent)